Incremental Backup System

 supports ssh.

-- Supervision: Tomorrow's backup efficiency is based on today's
+- Supervision is required: Tomorrow's backup efficiency is based on today's

 backup going well.
 If today's backup fails for some reason, tomorrow's